yash1223/Open3D/docs/getting_started.rst

 Note: Open3D prebuilt binaries for Conda (Anaconda/Miniconda) can be found at `open3d <https://anaconda.org/open3d-admin/open3d>`_.
 Currently, the ``open3d``
 package is distributed under the ``open3d-admin`` channel.
-To setup Conda, please see `the official documentations <https://conda.io/docs/user-guide/install/index.html>`_.
+To setup Conda, please see `the Conda documentations <https://conda.io/docs/user-guide/install/index.html>`_.

 Try it